-The directors are also satisfied with the performance of the Company post year end as a result of the ongoing activity and in the context of COVID-19, the directors are satisfied that the Company is a going concern.
+The directors are also satisfied with the performance of the Company post year end as a result of the ongoing activities and in the context of the conflict between Ukraine and Russia in early 2022.
+The directors are satisfied that the Company has not been majorly impacted and is a going concern.